 https://ipnpb.paypal.com/cgi-bin/webscr.
 This URL cannot be

 localhost.
-The Sandbox notification URL does not have to be set up in your PayPal account profile, but you do have to set up your Live URL in your PayPal account profile.
+The sandbox notification URL does not have to be set up in your PayPal account profile but you must set up your live URL in your PayPal account profile.

 - Your IPN listener must be implemented and running on your web server.